jiriklepl/europar2023-artifact/README.md

 ## Experiments

 The git branches `gpulab` and `parlab`, each, contain the `./run_job.sh` used to perform the experiments on a particular machine in a Slurm-managed cluster -- measuring GPU implementations and CPU implementations, respectively.
+The measurements consist of runtimes per one whole computation with any execution overhead included (but without the input preparation, and output); for each (input file, input configuration) combination, the measurements consist of 10 repetitions of a single batch consisting of a random shuffle of the different implementation versions.
+This whole process is performed for the histogram and matrix multiplication algorithms separately, in alteration, for another 10 times.
+In total, for each different input configuration, one version of the given algorithm implementation was measured 100 times - which was sufficient enough to get consistent results.

+- `gpulab` results were collected on a Linux machine equipped with Tesla V100 PCIe 16GB, Driver Version: 525.85.12, and CUDA Version: 12.0

+- `parlab` results were collected on a Linux machine equipped with Intel(R) Xeon(R) Gold 6130 CPU, and g++ (GCC) 12.2.0

+  - apart from the `TBB` histogram example, all CPU implementations were run in a single thread - as we were primarily interested in any possible abstraction overheads; with the TBB-reduction overhead measured separately as a part of the `TBB` examples.

-Both branches also contain `results.tar.gz` with experimental results stored in the CSV format.
+Both git branches also contain `results.tar.gz` with experimental results stored in the CSV format.
 These were collected into [all-results.tar.gz](./all-results.tar.gz) for convenience.

 ### Visualization